 The False Claims Act outlaws whistleblower retaliation and provides double lost pay, lost future pay and benefits, costs and even pays for your lawyer.
 Most states have similar whistleblower protection rules.

 Medicare fraud is a huge problem that costs taxpayers tens of billions of dollars annually.
 It is not a victimless crime and it prevents vital healthcare dollars from being spent where they are most needed.

 We have helped our whistleblower clients collect over $100 million in award monies.
 If you have information about Medicare fraud of any type, now is the time to call.
 Don’t wait another day.

 Not ready to call?
 Use the search feature on our blog and search for EMS.
 We have several ambulance / EMS fraud stories involving whistleblowers.
 You can also visit our Medicare fraud or anti-kickback information pages.

 All inquiries are protected by the attorney – client privilege and kept confidential.
-Whistleblower awards are also available for Medicaid fraud and in Illinois and california, fraud involving private health insurance.
+We accept EMS fraud cases nationwide.
+Whistleblower awards are also available for EMS billing fraud and in Illinois and California involving private health insurance.

 MahanyLaw – America’s Medicare Fraud Lawyers

 *The author of this post, attorney Brian Mahany is a former Emergency Medical Technician with the University of Delaware Department of Public Safety.